Barrel saunas vs cabin saunas

 A standout feature of barrel saunas is their quick heat-up time.
 Because their curved shape minimizes interior volume and eliminates corners that trap cool air, barrels heat up swiftly—often in under 30 minutes.

 Are barrel saunas better for quick heat-up?
 Absolutely.
-Their efficient heat circulation and compact design mean less energy is needed to warm the space to your desired temperature.
+Their efficient heat circulation and compact design mean less energy is needed to warm the space to your desired temperature, especially when paired with an efficient sauna heater or wood burning sauna heater.

 According to some manufacturers, barrel saunas heat about 23% faster per cubic foot than comparably sized cabin-style saunas.